unlock-protocol/docs/docs/governance/unlock-dao.md

 ##### Unlock Lab Delegation

 Unlock Inc. has indicated that we will not use the company's owned tokens to vote on proposals for as long as we own a majority of the governance tokens.
-However, in order to facilitate governance, we have delegated some of the tokens we own to multiple entities, including some of our investors, some projects that we're partnering with, as well as other DAOs and community that the Unlock Inc. team could bring valuable diversity of opinion, culture and help promote adoption of the protocol.
+However, in order to facilitate governance, we have delegated some of the tokens we own to multiple entities, including some of our investors, some projects that we're partnering with, as well as other DAOs and communities that the Unlock Inc. team feel bring valuable diversity of opinion, culture and help promote adoption of the protocol.

 As of April 2023, our delegates are the following: